scjx123/nus-arc-gazebo-env/Readme.md

 ## 2. Gazebo Environment

 To begin, launch a terminal for roscore.
-Next, source the devel/setup.bash in for the file containing the source folder.
+Next, launch another terminal and source the devel/setup.bash in for the file containing the source folder.
 There are 2 available Gazebo environment, one with humans walking around and one without.
-To launch the first en
+To launch the first environment, use the following command in the newly launched terminal:

+    roslaunch office indoor_of

 ## 3. Gazebo Robot
 Upon launching the environment, the following section will cover spawning husky into the gazebo, launching it in Rviz and controlling it with Teleop commands.